keerts/ha-handson/README.md

 ### 4. Write you own module

 Connect with ... and write your own home assistant module.
-More documentation
+Documentation is available at https://home-assistant.io/developers/

 ### 5. AWS integration